yasutoshi-lab/hephaestus-cli/README_EN.md

 > 🏗️ Under Development

 A tmux-based multi-agent CLI tool for managing multiple LLM agents (Master + Workers) to execute complex tasks collaboratively.
+When tmux can't be used (e.g., CI containers or sandboxed terminals), it automatically falls back to a headless, log-driven mode so agents keep running.

 > 📖 [日本語README](README.md) | 📚 [Detailed Documentation](doc/commands/)